-Unfortunately, Walmart.com has a free shipping threshold of $50 or more to qualify for free delivery.
+Unfortunately, Walmart has a free shipping threshold of $35 or more to qualify for free delivery.

 This often leads to shoppers filling up their virtual basket with stuff they don’t really need, just to get free shipping.
 Not smart.

-Instead, consider using the Walmart free ship-to-store program which allows you the ability to order online, and in most cases, pick up from your local store on the same day for NO charge.
+Instead, consider using the Walmart Free Store Pickup program which gives you the ability to order online, and in most cases, pick up from your local store on the same day for NO charge.

 Once you place your online order, just wait for a text or email when your order is ready to be picked up.

-Then go to Walmart.com Services, typically located in the front of the store, and show the text or email with your photo I.D. and you’re good-to-go.
+Then go to Walmart Services Desk, typically located in the front of the store, and show the text or email with your photo I.D. and you’re good-to-go.

 By becoming a price-match pro you’ll always get the lowest price around.
 Be sure to use the ShopSavvy app to check for a lower price, both online and at stores in your local area.